 How medication side effects can hold people back from addressing their mental health

-While for many, mental health medications represent a path back to healthy living, for others the side effects can be disruptive or even dangerous.
+While for many, mental health medications represent a path back to healthy living, for others, the side effects can be disruptive.
 The most common side effects of antidepressants, which are prescribed for depression as well as anxiety and insomnia, include nausea and drowsiness.
 People taking anti-anxiety medication could experience blurred vision, confusion, dizziness, and problems with thinking and coordination.
 Side effects of prescription sleeping pills include daytime memory and performance problems, dizziness and lightheadedness, and prolonged drowsiness.
-Research also shows that use of some psychiatric medications can impair cognitive and psychomotor functions, and affect detection, as well information and decision-making processing.
+Research also shows that using some psychiatric medications can impair cognitive and psychomotor functions affecting detection, information processing, and decision-making processes.

-Digital therapeutics lift the barrier to mental health care imposed by medication side effects.
-Because digital therapeutics are non-drug interventions, they can offer the effectiveness of evidence-based care without the risk of side effects.
+Digital treatments lift the barrier to mental health care imposed by medication side effects.
+Because digital treatments are non-drug interventions, they can offer the effectiveness of evidence-based care without the risk of serious side effects.
+And while some may need interventions beyond digital treatments to resolve their mental health conditions, digital care is an effective choice for when medication is not an option.
 Employees shouldn’t have to choose between caring for mental health conditions and being safe at work.
 That’s why, when it comes to mental health care, the more options available to employees, the better.
-And digital therapeutics like Daylight for anxiety and Sleepio for insomnia are smart, highly effective, convenient, and low-risk solutions for anyone, especially those for whom medication is not an option.
+And digital treatments like Daylight for anxiety and Sleepio for insomnia are highly effective, convenient, and low-risk solutions.

 Here’s our latest